More Whitsundays FAQs

 Where does the boat anchor each evening?

-To ensure a comfortable nights’ sleep, your skipper will moor the vessel in a protected bay area surrounded by islands.
+To ensure a comfortable nights sleep, your skipper will moor the vessel in a protected bay area surrounded by islands.
 This ensures minimal movement throughout the night in a more sheltered area.
+Your skipper will choose the best anchorages according to the tides and wind forecast.

 What if there is a bad weather forecast?